StevensDeptECE/CPE593/projects/projects.md

 ## Final Projects Grading and Rubric

-- 5% Setup and library research
+- 7% Setup and library research
-  - 1% Repository structure
+  - 3% Repository structure
     - ref directory contains all papers cited and any other supporting materials such as code found
     - Repository setup with specified directories
     - README.md describes project
     - Report is in doc directory
     - Code is clearly written, formatted, and well-commented
+    - No dead files
+    - Project build should be accomplished with standard tools
+      - For Java: maven (mvn), ant or equivalent
+      - For C++: make or cmake
+    - Clear documentation including
+      - Description of all files and what they mean
+      - Resources required to run the project
+      - How to run your code
   - 2% Algorithms and data structures are clearly described
     - With diagrams where appropriate
-    - Diagrams are drawn by you in [TODO: better tool]google draw or equivalent tool, stored as .svg or pdf (scalable, not an image so that picture can be blown up)
+    - Diagrams are drawn by you in [diagrams.net](https://app.diagrams.net) or equivalent tool, ideally stored as .svg (scalable, not an image so that digrams can be enlarged).
+Note: plugin available for vscode! draw.io
-  - 1% Setup of overleaf including .bib file for bibliography
+  - 1% Setup of overleaf (share with me and TA) including .bib file for bibliography
   - 1% Meeting with librarian and papers put into ref directory of repository [See: research guide](research_guide.md)
 - 30% weekly work, as measured by checkins into your repo
   - Each week, progress must be pushed to the repository.